RIDUMATICS/book_a_meal/README.md

 Book-a-Meal

-Web App bulit to connect Users for food ordeing to Caterers
+Book-A-Meal is an application that allows customers to make food orders and helps the food vendor know what the customers want to eat.

 <br/><br/>#INSTALLATION INSTRUCTIONS